5 Infrequently Asked Questions about MOCA-Peds 2024

 If I take the secured proctored MOC exam am I still good for another 10 years?

-There are some instances where you might choose the MOC Proctored exam to the MOCA-Peds open book.
-Up until now although there were 2 MOC Cycles in a given 10 year period, you were only required to take the exam once every 10 years.
+There are some instances where you might choose the MOC Proctored exam instead of the MOCA-Peds open book.
+Previously there were 2 MOC Cycles in a given 10 year period, you were only required to take the exam once every 10 years.
 I viewed that as dime worth of exams for every nickel cycle.
 Well now you will be nickeled AND dimed.
 If you elect to take the proctored exam you will have to sit through the process once every 5 years.
+That is 2 proctored exams every 10 years to satisfy the Part 3 requirement instead of 1 every 10 years.

 4) Can I double dip 2 for 3?